|Archimedes' Square, "Stomachion":

 The classic shapes to make:

 Instruction booklet includes historical notes, new figures, and links to major online sources of further information.
-You can order it in your choice of three luminous Lucite colors.
+We make it with a mix of 3 luminous colors, where each color has an equal share of the total area.

 |Back to Archimedes' Square|